x-tabdeveloping/turftopic/docs/tutorials/religious.md

 Topic models are an effective tool for discourse analysis, and widely applied in computational humanities research.
 One potential research question could be to investigate how groups online discuss the connection between morality and religion.

-For this task, we are going to utilize [KeyNMF](../KeyNMF.md), which is a powerful topic model based on keyword/keyphrase extraction using contextual representations.
+For this task, we are going to utilize [KeyNMF](../KeyNMF.md), which is a powerful topic model based on keyword/keyphrase extraction using contextual representations, we will look at:

+ - How to construct and train a Seeded KeyNMF model on our corpus
+ - How to interpret the topic model's output
+ - How topics are distributed across groups

 ## Installation